dealien/SCIENCE-Project-To-Do-List/GLOSSARY.md

 ## Rhino tank

 The only tank in GTA V. It can be bought from Warstock Cache & Carry for $1,500,000.
-It holds one person.
+It can seat 1 person.